Contacting Public Rights of Way

 Network management and enforcement team

 This team deals with the day to day management of the Public Rights of Way network.
-There is a team of four Network Management and Enforcement Officers covering the borough.
+There is a team of three Network Management and Enforcement Officers for the borough, each covering an area of the 1946km network.

 The Countryside Access Development Officer is responsible for the Rights of Way Improvement Plan and works on projects to promote and improve access to the countryside.